binbinsh/homebrew-emacs-vterm/README.md

 ## Behavior

 - On GUI launches with no arguments, Emacs opens VTerm by default.
+- The `vterm` package is bundled so VTerm works out of the box.
 - Right-click the Dock icon and select "New Frame" to create a new VTerm frame.
-- The `vterm` package is bundled so VTerm works out of the box.
+- `C-x 2` / `C-x 3` splits automatically open a new VTerm.
 - Normal behavior is preserved (e.g., `emacs-vterm file.txt`, `--daemon`, `--batch`).

 ## CLI